universal-ctags/ctags/docs/developers.rst

 	Verilog parser such that Vim can get the most out of it in plugins like Tagbar and to support the Omni completion plugin I am writing.

+Cameron Eagans <me@cweagans.net>

+        I've been a PHP developer for almost 10 years, and have been using Vim almost as long.
+My goal is to help guide the direction of the PHP parser, as well as maintain the ctags website and help guide new contributors to tasks that they may be able to help with.
+With time, I may end up contributing directly to ctags development, but my C skills are not so great at the moment.